 Standard medical treatments include sumatriptan and migraleve for acute attacks and pizotifen, clonidine and beta-blockers for prevention but these are not always effective.

-Nutrients take longer to work than drugs, often months, but are lower in side effects.
+Remember nutrients take longer to work than drugs, often months, but are lower in side effects.

 Half an hour of exercise four to five times weekly has been found to reduce migraine attacks.
 (One study compared a migraine drug, topiramate, exercise (40 minutes three times a week) and relaxation exercises for 3 months.
 They all helped and there was no difference between them in terms of results.

 150mg daily reduced attacks in 55% of patients after 3 months, however it took 3 months before the full benefits were felt.